pen/docker-relay-mail/README.md

 ## Note

-The container reads relay.conf at start only.
+The container reads relay.conf only at start.
-If you afraid of SMTP password, you can remove it after confirmed the service.
+If you afraid of password remove it after confirmed the service.